 - VXLAN (UDP port 4789): Virtual Extensible Local Area Network

 VPNs commonly use security technologies such as IP Security (IPsec) and Transport Layer Security (TLS) to protect VPN communication.
 Client-based (remote access) VPNs are often deployed by businesses to allow their remote users to connect securely to on-premises resources.
 Site-to-Site VPNs can be used to connect networks in different physical locations.

 Founder & Principal Consultant, Richard M. Hicks Consulting

 Why does VPN tunneling matter for mobile?

 With the ubiquitous nature of mobile computing and the increasing amount of wireless connection options, securing mobile traffic is more important than ever.
 And because VPN tunnel protocols are flexible by nature, creating networks across smartphones, tablets, computers, cellular providers and WiFi is easier than ever.
 For example, a tunneling protocol may allow a foreign protocol to run over a network that does not support that particular protocol, like running IPv6 over IPv4.

-Why does VPN tunneling matter to enterprises?
+Why does a VPN tunnel matter to enterprises?